jaspector

 Inspectors are available during regular business hours; schedule as soon as the work is ready for review. citeturn11view0

-Typical inspection sequence: The application advises requesting inspections as each phase (foundation, framing, mechanical, electrical, plumbing, final) is ready, and SmartGov tracks the results. citeturn32view0
+Typical sequence: The application advises requesting inspections as each phase (foundation, framing, mechanical, electrical, plumbing, final) is ready, and SmartGov tracks the results. citeturn32view0

-Do I need a building permit in Ashland, MO?
+01 Do I need a building permit in Ashland, MO?

 Any erection, construction, reconstruction, alteration, conversion, or maintenance of a building, fence over four feet, retaining wall over four feet, or similar work requires a city permit. citeturn13view0

-How much does a building permit cost in Ashland, MO?
+02 How much does a building permit cost in Ashland, MO?

+Building permit fees in Ashland, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not stated; fees are computed via the valuation tables referenced in Chapter 10. citeturn13view0.
 Fees are calculated as: Residential fees equal the construction value multiplied by 0.3%; commercial fees are 0.5% for the first $5M and 0.25% thereafter, using the ICC Valuation Data; remodels are calculated at 50% of the new construction value. citeturn13view0.
 Plan check fee: Twenty-five percent of the permit fee (capped at $8,000) is charged when plans are required. citeturn13view0.

-How do I apply for a building permit in Ashland, MO?
+03 How do I apply for a building permit in Ashland, MO?

-1. Create or log into the SmartGov account and select the appropriate permit type. citeturn11view0 2.
+To apply for a building permit in Ashland, MO, follow these steps: 1.
+Create or log into the SmartGov account and select the appropriate permit type. citeturn11view0 2.
 Complete the online application, upload supporting documents (site plan, drawings, manufacturer specs), and indicate property details. citeturn11view0 3.
 Pay the required plan-review and permit fees through SmartGov. citeturn11view0 4.
 SmartGov notifies applicants when the permit is approved; schedule inspections through the portal or by calling Community Development. citeturn11view0 5.
 After final inspection, sign the certificate of occupancy before occupying the project. citeturn32view0

-How long does it take to get a building permit in Ashland, MO?
+04 How long does it take to get a building permit in Ashland, MO?

-What work is exempt from building permits in Ashland, MO?
+05 What work is exempt from building permits in Ashland, MO?

-How do I schedule a building inspection in Ashland, MO?
+06 How do I schedule a building inspection in Ashland, MO?

-Inspections can be scheduled via: Request inspections through SmartGov or call (573) 657-2091 if you need assistance. citeturn11view0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ashland, MO via: Request inspections through SmartGov or call (573) 657-2091 if you need assistance. citeturn11view0.